Continually Updated Clinical Reference

 Treatment

 Seizures usually are controlled easily by sodium valproate monotherapy.
-If seizures are not controlled, other proposed medications include benzodiazepines (ie, clobazam, nitrazepam, clonazepam) or ethosuximide.
+If seizures are not controlled, other proposed medications include benzodiazepines (ie, clobazamclonazepam) and ethosuximide.
 Phenobarbital has also been tried.
+POLG DNA sequencing should be strongly considered prior to initiating valproate due to the risk of fatal liver toxicity (Alpers syndrome).

 Evolution and prognosis

 The seizure outcome is favorable.
 The myoclonias have disappeared in all reported patients who were monitored.
-In most patients, they lasted less than a year, with the longest duration up to 6 years and 4 months.
-On long-term follow-up, 18% of patients had other seizure types, including some with rare GTC seizures.
+In most patients, they lasted less than a year, with the longest duration being up to 6 years and 4 months.
+On long-term follow-up, 18% of patients had other seizure types, with some having rare generalized tonic-clonic seizures.

-Clinical features as well as the associated EEG findings help differentiate BMEI from both nonepileptic conditions and other epileptic syndromes.
+Clinical features, as well as the associated EEG findings, help to differentiate benign myoclonic epilepsy of infancy from nonepileptic conditions and other epileptic syndromes.

-The following are nonepileptic conditions that may be mistaken for BMEI:
+The following are nonepileptic conditions that may be mistaken for benign myoclonic epilepsy of infancy:

 • Physiologic myoclonus